teamkongehund/Tempora/README.md

 - In Launch Profile, locate the Godot executable (i.e. "Godot_v4.2-stable_mono_win64.exe")
 - Use command line arguments "--path . --verbose"
 - Use working directory "."

+## Building from source
+- Use Godot's Export functionality to build Tempora to your OS of choice

 ## Using Tempora
 ### Audio